jkneifl/academic-page/content/post/crom/index.md

   \dot{\mathbf{f}}(t) = \mathbf{q}(\mathbf{f},t): \Omega \times \mathcal{T} \to \mathbb{R}^d.
 $$
 {{< /math >}}
-These ODEs can then be evolved in time using a time-stepping scheme like Runge-Kutta methods.
+These ODEs can then be evolved in time using a time-stepping scheme such as Runge-Kutta methods.
 However, the discretization methods used often require very high resolutions to accurately approximate the continoues vector field.
 Consequently, the resulting equations can be extremely high-dimensional (millions of degrees of freedom are not uncommon in the modeling of complex three-dimensional systems).
 Hence, their evaluation is both, time consuming and resource demanding making them unsuitable for real-time applications, large parameter studies, or weak hardware.

 To alleviate this bottleneck, _reduced order models_ (ROMs) are used to significantly accelerate the calculations.
-The goal of reduced order modeling is to find efficient surrogate models that maintain the expressiveness of the original high-fidelity simulation model while being way cheaper to evaluate.
+The goal of reduced order modeling is to find efficient surrogate models that retain the expressiveness of the original high-fidelity simulation model while being much more cost-effective to evaluate.
 There are two main challenges:
 1. find expressive and low-dimensional coordinates to describe the vector field
 2. evolve the dynamics

-While conventional approaches create a reduced order model for a fixed discretization of the PDE, the recently proposed _continous reduced order modeling_ CROM (ref) directly approximates the continous vector field itself.
+While conventional approaches create a reduced order model for a fixed discretization of the PDE, the recently proposed CROM directly approximates the continous vector field itself.

 {{% callout note %}}
-Reduced order modeling mainly is concerned with finding suitable low-dimensional embeddings to describe a given system and a suitable way to evolve the dynamics on this embedding.
+Reduced-order modeling is mainly about finding suitable low-dimensional embeddings to describe a given system, and a suitable way to evolve the dynamics on that embedding.
 {{% /callout %}}

 ## Conventional Reduced Order Models
 {{< figure src="ae.png" caption="Conventional autoencoder to construct a low-dimensional embedding for a discretized vector field." numbered="true" id="ae">}}
-Conventional data-driven reduced order modeling approaches rely on a fixed description of a system.
+Conventional data-driven reduced order modeling approaches rely on a fixed discretizatoin of a system.
 Fortunately, the number of degrees of freedoms results from the discretization method used and not from the intrinsic dimension of the given problem.
-This means that the actual system often lives on a low-dimensional embedding.
+This means that the actual system often lives on a low-dimensional manifold.
 For parameterized PDEs, the intrinsic dimension, i.e. the actual minimal dimension of the problem, equals at most the number of parameters $n_\text{p}$ plus one for the time $r=n_\text{p}+1$.

 Popular methods to find a low-dimensional embedding on which a given system can be described on include linear methods like the _principal component analysis_ (PCA) (also known as _proper orthorgnal decomposition_ (POD)) or its nonlinear counterpart _autoencoders_ (AE).
 Those methods can be used to find a low-dimensional representation of the discretized vector field